hideourdata/hideourdata.github.io/index.md

 The listed companies have been contacted and communicated with.
 Their refusal to the patch the functionality of their applications is what prompted the release of this article.

-Should you choose to provide your data to the entities listed below, be warned: Your uploaded data resides on a server, unprotected from any user that directly reference the resource.
+Should you choose to provide your data to the entities listed below, be warned: Your uploaded data resides on a server, unprotected from any user that can directly reference the resource.

 <br>